Years 3 - 5 (ages 7 - 9)

 Students are supported throughout the programme by differentiated classes and groups.
 YCIS provides services to students who qualify for our English as an Additional Language (EAL) programme and for our level-based Chinese classes.
 We want to build our students up to be capable communicators and confident risk-takers.

-Learning Community teams work together to collaborate, innovate, design and implement learning programmes that are engaging, interactive and promote creative and critical thinking.
-We draw upon student interest to create units of study that follow the standards based on the National Curriculum in England.
+We draw on students’ interest to create units of study that follow the standards based on the National Curriculum in England.
 We find it important that students enjoy learning while exploring and retaining necessary foundational skills.
 Flexible co-teaching enables us to use fluid grouping not only within our space, but also across the year levels.
 This allows us to cater for individual needs to deepen understanding and embed concepts.
 We are also able to provide choices and a differentiated environment where students can thrive.

 Year 3 is the final year of the Violin programme.
 Students are now playing more complex music, and perform as an ensemble throughout the year.
 Performing Arts is introduced from Year 4, providing students with the opportunity to develop drama and dance related skills and understandings.
 Self-discipline, including concentration, is important in the Arts subjects.
 In the Arts classrooms, students are learning and creating with others, developing their collaborative skills.
 Learning is made visible through displays of student artwork, performing in concerts and in Years 4 and 5, through the recording and performing of music compositions.